-Operation and The handling of materials or other substances used in technologies will be carried out in such a way as to avoid their dissolution and entrainment by precipitation waters.
+The handling of materials or other substances used in technologies will be carried out in such a way as to avoid their dissolution and entrainment by precipitation waters.
 Equipment and means of transport will be periodically checked to avoid the possibility of accidental leaks due to their defects.
 The storage of materials within the organization of the construction site must ensure the security of the warehouses and adequate and efficient handling, all this to avoid losses and accidental pollution.
 Washing of means of transport and equipment will be done exclusively in areas specially arranged for such operations.
 Avoidance of refuelling on site to prevent oil spills.
 If this is not possible, procedures will be developed to avoid accidental spillage, like providing drip trays and bunding for storing fuel and waste chemicals/ substances.
 In case of accidental leakage of petroleum products, absorbent substances will be applied immediately.
 Responsible storage and disposal of liquid effluents such as sewage from temporary accommodation using certified disposal companies.
-Intermediate warehouses of bulk construction materials, which can be washed away by rainwater and can pollute the soil, subsoil and underground water, must be stored in closed or covered spaces; the materials will be transported in conditions that limit the pollution of the site with materials, as well as the too-long storage of material stocks on the site.
-The work schedule must prevent the overloading of the site with materials, as well as the too-long storage of material stocks on the site.
-Good general housekceping.
-Conduct continuous training and education awareness of all project employees regarding waste management practices to avoid reducing the risks of waste generation and potential impact during the construction phase.
-Maintenance General operational management requirements concerning good housekeeping during maintenance works and waste management and spill management provisions must be implemented.
+Intermediate warehouses of bulk construction materials, which can be washed away by rainwater and can pollute the soil, subsoil and underground water, must be stored in closed or covered spaces; the materials will be transported in conditions that limit the pollution of the atmosphere by sprinkling the material, covering it, using trucks with buckets/containers suitable for the type of material transported, etc. The work schedule must prevent the overloading of the site with materials, as well as the too-long storage of material stocks on the site.
+Technology for executing the project's objectives will be respected, taking measures to prevent and combat accidental pollution.
+Comply with the environmental and execution conditions of the works imposed in the project for the execution of the works.
+Good general housekeeping.
+Conduct continuou Operation and Maintenance General operational management requirements concerning good housekeeping during maintenance works and waste management and spill management provisions must be implemented.
 Operational ESMS will include SPPP monitoring and management measures.
 Decommissioning Same measures as in the construction phase Enhancement • Not necessary.
 Monitoring • Weekly inspections to ensure that SPPP measures have maintained the integrity and efficacy of the stormwater drainage system (more frequently during periods of bad weather).